Plate wort chiller

 |Wort||90/14.7 °C||90/13.8 °C||90/10.0 °C|

 These coolers have small pressure losses and can therefore be used without a pump (by gravity).
 However, pump pressure is desirable for cleaning.
-This chiller is made of stainless steel AISI 316 and brazed copper.
+This chiller is made of stainless steel AISI 316 with copper brazing.

 Beer production technology requires the chilling of hot wort from a temperature of about 90 °C to a temperature of about 7 °C. There are several methods and this is usually achieved by cooling with ice water in a plate chiller (exchanger).
 The ice water is counter-heated to approx. 80 °C and that returned heat can be used elsewhere for optimum efficiency.